Hert4/Evolution-Merge/README.md

 ## Acknowledgments

 This implementation is based on the concept of evolutionary computation applied to model merging, with the goal of optimizing language model performance through weight blending.

+## Contribute:
+> Thank you, Qwen3, for helping me to reconstruct this repo.